Wednesday, March 04, 2026

 The takeaway is that adoption of a gold standard can unduly benefit economies that control outsized shares of total gold reserves but adoption of a gold standard by economies lacking gold can not only IMPAIR their growth but actually trigger CONTRACTION regardless of how productive and fiscally prudent that economy is.

 The prior discussion of inflation already addressed the macroeconomic impact of DECLINING prices -- they encourage saving (which can be good for individuals) but increased saving across all members of an economy SHRINKS the economy and tips the operation of the economy from the upward spiral to the downward spiral.
 In the context of gold standard debates, there isn't some rule of natural law and physics that says confirming to a gold standard is bad for an economy.
-However, in the real world, the availability of new gold is not predictable year to year and is not evenly distributed across all economies participating in trade.
-When the costs of physically mining gold vary or the total of new gold fluctuates wildly due to local conditions or global politics, any economy tying its currency to a gold standard is subjecting its local economy to fluctuations that have nothing to do with its local productivity, the actual WORK value of its goods and services produced, or any other policy choices made by that society.
+However, in the real world, the supply of new gold is not predictable year to year and is obviously not evenly distributed across all economies participating in trade.
+When the costs of physically mining gold vary or the total supply of new gold fluctuates wildly due to local conditions or global politics, any economy tying its currency to a gold standard is subjecting its local economy to fluctuations that have nothing to do with its local productivity, the actual WORK value of its goods and services produced, or any other policy choices made by that society.

 Cryptocurrencies